edgedb/edgedb-python/docs/api/blocking_con.rst

     If both *dsn* and keyword arguments are specified, the latter override the corresponding values parsed from the connection URI.

-    Returns a new :class:`~edgedb.blocking_con.BlockingIOConnection` object.
+    Returns a new :py:class:`~edgedb.BlockingIOConnection` object.

     :param dsn:
         Connection arguments specified using as a single string in the